Jealousy (X Japan album): Composition

 The song structure of "Silent Jealousy" is comparable to "Kurenai", opening with a calm intro, performed on a single instrument, followed by a speed metal composition with symphonic elements.
 It also includes a short excerpt of Tchaikovsky's "Swan Lake" during the piano-driven bridge.
-The album's only other speed metal tune "Stab Me in the Back", is one of X's oldest songs, having been written mostly in English with a few Japanese lines in 1986.
+The album's only other speed metal tune, "Stab Me in the Back", is one of X's oldest songs, having been written mostly in English with a few Japanese lines in 1986.
 An entirely English version was first recorded for the 1987 Victor Records sampler Skull Thrash Zone Volume I, which was the band's first material with guitarist Pata.
-This album version's lyrics were rewritten once again.
+This album version's lyrics were rewritten again.

+Release

-ReleaseJealousy was released on July 1, 1991, by major label Sony.
+Jealousy was released on July 1, 1991, by major label Sony.
 In the third counting week of July it reached number one on the Oricon chart, with sales of 612,920 copies.
-By the end of the year it had sold 828,000 copies, and was the 12th best-selling album of the year.
-As it charted for 50 weeks, it was certified million by the RIAJ, and in 1992, with 285,430 copies sold, it was the 62nd best-selling album.
+By the end of the year it had sold 828,000 copies, and was the 12th-best-selling album of the year.
+As it charted for 50 weeks, it was certified million by the RIAJ, and in 1992, with 285,430 copies sold, it was the 62nd-best-selling album.
 In 2007 Oricon counted 1.113 million copies sold.
 A remastered edition was released on February 14, 2007, which included a bonus CD with instrumental versions of some songs.
 This edition charted at number thirty-one.
 A Blu-spec CD2 version of Jealousy remastered by Bob Ludwig was released on July 27, 2016.

-The first single "Silent Jealousy" preceded the album's release.
+The first single, "Silent Jealousy", preceded the album's release.
 It reached number three on the fourth counting week of September 1991, with sales of 78,360 copies.
 In the upcoming weeks, it was at number five and nine respectively, with sales of 52,470, and 23,040 copies.
 It charted for 18 weeks.
-In 1991, with 234,950 copies sold, it was the 58th best-selling single of the year and was certified Gold by the RIAJ.
+In 1991, with 234,950 copies sold, it was the 58th-best-selling single of the year and was certified Gold by the RIAJ.

 In October the single "Standing Sex" was released, though the title song wasn't included on the album.
-It and "The Last Song" released in 1998, are the band's only two singles not to appear on any of their studio albums.
+It and "The Last Song", released in 1998, are the band's only two singles not to appear on any of their studio albums.
 It reached number four on the charts, and charted for 16 weeks.
-In 1991, with 187,160 copies sold, it was the 87th best-selling single of the year.
+In 1991, with 187,160 copies sold, it was the 87th-best-selling single of the year.